Magadan: Culture

-It has a number of cultural institutions, including the Regional Museum of Anthropology, a geological museum, a regional library and a university.
-Magadanskaya Pravda is the main newspaper.
+Magadan contains a number of cultural and educational institutions, including the Regional Museum of Anthropology, a geological museum, a regional library, and a university.
+It is served by local newspaper Magadanskaya Pravda.

+In art and media

-The town figures prominently in the gulag literature of Varlam Shalamov and in the eponymous song by Mikhail Krug.
+The town features in the gulag literature of Varlam Shalamov, and inspired an eponymous song by Mikhail Krug.
 Actor of film and stage Georgiy Zhzhonov worked at Magadan Theatre for two years after being released from a gulag in May 1945.

-Magadan was home to Eastern Syndrome a Soviet and Russian rock group founded there in 1986.

-The town was a focal point of the Long Way Round TV series of a motorcycle journey made by Ewan McGregor, Charley Boorman and their team in 2004.
+Magadan was also home to Eastern Syndrome, a Soviet and Russian rock group active in the 1980s.
+In 2004, Magadan featured in the Long Way Round television series, documenting a motorcycle journey made by Ewan McGregor and Charley Boorman.